Can You Swim With a Toe Infection

 Impact of Toe Infection on Swimming

 Avoid exposing the infected toe to the water, especially if it’s bleeding or has an open sore.
-Swimming with a toe infection can be dangerous, causing severe consequences, but with caution, it’s possible to swim with little risk to your health.
+Swimming with a toe infection can be dangerous, causing severe consequences, but with caution, swimming with little risk to your health is possible.

 Diagnosis of Toe Infection